-The trend towards definitive adoption of the hybrid work model, one that alternates face-to-face activities with the home office, can create difficulties for people to sleep regularly and even increase or cause insomnia.
+There’s a strong trend towards the hybrid work model, one that alternates face-to-face activities with the home office, but that can create difficulties for people to sleep regularly and even increase or cause insomnia.

-Researchers at the Instituto do Sono say the challenge from this model is the change in time between days of in-person activities with a home office.
+Researchers at the Instituto do Sono say the challenge from this model is the change in time between days of in-person activities verses a home office.

-One benefit of working at home, though, is that while face-to-face working days the person needs more time between waking up and arriving at the workstation, by staying at home it is possible to lengthen the hours of sleep.
+One benefit of working at home, though, is that while face-to-face working requires more time between waking up and arriving at the workstation, by staying at home, it’s possible to lengthen the hours of sleep.
 The information comes from Agência Brasil.

-In addition to breaking the routine of bedtime and waking up, hybrid work can mess up the quality of sleep because by working on a remote system, people divide their time at home between work, children’s studies, and sleep. household routine, thus dividing the day. hours per day to be able to perform all tasks, a habit already observed during the pandemic period, when work was only done remotely.
+In addition to breaking the routine of bedtime and waking up, hybrid work can decrease the quality of sleep.
+This is because by working on a remote system, people divide their time at home between work, taking care of kids, other duties and sleep.
+Also, having workers at home mixed that work-life balance, so companies felt more comfortable reaching workers outside of regular business hours.

 “And companies made their work more flexible and they were no longer afraid to send an email at midnight, waiting for a response,” said Gabriel Natan Pires, biomedical doctor and researcher at Instituto do Sono.

-To maintain a good quality of sleep, he said, the individual must follow a routine with certain time for leisure, work, food and rest.
-Failure to follow these habits can even lead to negative reflexes for the immune system.
-“It’s like our brains need clues to figure out when it’s time to sleep and when it’s time to wake up,” he says.
+To maintain a better quality of sleep, he said, the worker must follow a routine with specific time for leisure, work, food and rest.
+Not following these habits can even lead to negative reflexes for the immune system.
+“It’s like our brains need clues to figure out when it’s time to sleep and when it’s time to wake up,” Pires says.

-He points out that another challenge for hybrid work is to have a suitable working environment at home so as not to harm health and maintain the routine.
-Those who are already prone to insomnia should maintain regular work and healthy habits, as any slight alteration can make the condition worse.
+Another challenge for hybrid work, Pires says, is finding a good working environment at home so as not to harm health and maintain the routine.
+People who already have insomnia should maintain regular work and healthy habits, as any deviation could make the condition worse.

 Remote work and insomnia

-According to Pires, the Covid-19 pandemic has generated another pandemic, that of insomnia, with at least 60% of people having trouble sleeping, either because of anxiety due to the health crisis or because of routine changes.
+According to Pires, the COVID-19 pandemic has generated a pandemic of insomnia.
+At least 60% of people have experienced insomnia during the pandemic, either due to anxiety because of the health crisis or routine changes.

 “If I started to pick up my cell phone in bed and started to stress, over time my brain would associate my bed with a stressful environment.
 In the past, I used to lie down in bed and sleep was coming because it was an environment of relaxation, not now,” Pires says.
 He added that if you want to fall asleep around 10 p.m., you should start winding down by 8 p.m.
 “Sleep should be allowed and natural,” he says.

 Worsening of sleep

-A survey by the Instituto do Sono found that 55.1% had poorer sleep patterns during the Covid-19 pandemic, a period in which remote working predominated.
-In addition to increasing concerns, the change in routine was one of the reasons cited by more than 1,600 survey participants, who also spoke of fear of getting sick, financial insecurity and estrangement from family. and friends.
+A survey by the Instituto do Sono found that 55.1% of participants had poorer sleep patterns during the COVID-19 pandemic, a period in which remote working predominated.
+One of the reasons cited by more than 1,600 survey participants was a change.
+Participants also pointed to fear of getting sick, financial insecurity and estrangement from family and friends.